Crowds celebrating Norway's Liberation Day on May 8, 1945, waving Norwegian flags in the streets

 Lists of individuals to be arrested had been prepared in advance, and the first arrests took place already on May 8th.
 The Norwegian police in Sweden had collected information from over 50 000 Norwegian refugees.
 This formed the basis for a list of more than 16 000 names of suspected collaborators and traitors.

-In fact, over 90 000 Norwegians were investigated for treason and collaboration.
+Over 90 000 Norwegians were investigated for treason and collaboration.
 Around 46 000 were convicted, receiving sentences ranging from prison and forced labor to fines and loss of civil rights.
 25 Norwegians and 12 Germans were executed after trials for war crimes or treason.
 Vidkun Quisling was one of the Norwegians who were executed.

 The postwar justice system was not without its dark sides.
-Thousands of women who had relationships with German soldiers -often referred to derogatorily as "tyskertøser” (“Germans’ hores")- faced harsh social ostracism, public shaming, and even internment, despite never being formally charged.
+Thousands of women who had relationships with German soldiers –often referred to derogatorily as “tyskertøser” (“Germans’ whores”)– faced harsh social ostracism, public shaming, and even internment, despite never being formally charged.
 Their children were also stigmatized for decades.
 In recent years, Norway has acknowledged this injustice more openly.

 Commemorating Liberation